Enabling our customers to run local communications campaigns to support registration and usage of Patients Know Best

 All the pages in this section are designed to provide insights and ideas, to help deliver a local campaign that is right for your organisation and your community.
-It looks at how to generate awareness for employees before ‘go-live’, and how make the process attractive and accessible for patients and carers through roll-out, and after with post-registration support.
+It looks at how to generate awareness for employees before ‘go-live’, and how to make the process attractive and accessible for patients and carers through roll-out, and after with post-registration support.

 This toolkit has been developed from our experience of working with providers to implement PHRs over the last decade.
-This information should be used as intended - as a guide that can be tailored to suit the requirements of individual deployments.
+This information should be used as intended - a guide that can be tailored to suit the requirements of individual deployments.